Validation: Assuring Data Integrity

 This function exists because it may require DHT access to fully check the validity of a membrane proof, but the newcomer isn’t yet part of the network when they attempt to publish their membrane proof action.
 So this function verifies as much as it can without network access.

 If the self-check fails, the cell fails to be created and the rest of the cells in the hApp are disabled.
-Then an error is passed back to the system that’s trying to install the app (usually this is the Holochain Launcher, which will then show an error message to the user.
+Then an error is passed back to the system that’s trying to install the app, which should then show an error message to the user.

 Application-level blocking